awsdocs/aws-iotanalytics-developer-guide/doc_source/quickstart.md

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code on the phone keypad\.

-1. Sign in to the AWS Management Console and navigate to the [AWS IoT Analytics console](https://console.aws.amazon.com/iotanalytics/v2)\.
+1. Sign in to the AWS Management Console and navigate to the [https://console\.aws\.amazon\.com/iotanalytics/](https://console.aws.amazon.com/iotanalytics/)\.

 ## Create a channel<a name="quickstart-create-channel"></a>